 - Tap Dark theme.

-Tap Turns on from sunset to sunrise.
+Tap Turns on from sunset to sunrise or Turns on at a custom time.

 That's all there is to it!
 You can still manually enable and disable dark mode whenever you want, but having this scheduling option is a huge benefit if you want to simplify things.